SFPC/sfpc.github.io/codesocieties-winter-19.md

 ### How do I apply?
 [**Apply now!**](https://airtable.com/shrbFALyK5MRnXpP1)

 We accept up to 18 students on a rolling basis.
 We will respond to your application within 3 weeks of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!
-You are likely to

 ### How competitive is the admissions?